Skipping down memory lane:

 - Wants to avoid long lines and wants to avoid closed rides

-- Wants a minimal amount of time standing in line
+- Minimal amount of time spent standing in line

 Take the time to research and address each of your family’s concerns.
 Be as detailed in the answers as you can.
 Think of this as the first step to completing your family’s vacation blue print.

-I chose to start with Lodging as this is one of the major costs involved.
+Next I tackled lodging as this is a major costs involved.
 With just a quick peek into the rental house market in California and the price points, we’d been able to rule out this option.
-Leaving us the choice of staying in a hotel.
-Now the question was which one would we chose, a Disneyland resort or a good neighbor hotel.
-I found a couple of rooms available for the Disneyland resorts with a price tag of $190.00 a night.
-While good neighbor hotels were around $135.00 a night.
+Leaving the choices of staying in a hotel or motel.
+Now the question was which one would we chose, a Disneyland resort, a good neighbor hotel, or other options a little further out.
+I found a couple of rooms available at the Disneyland resorts within the time frames we had narrowed it down to.
+Disneyland resorts however came with a rather large price tag attached at around $190.00 a night.
+While a good neighbor hotel was around $135.00 a night.
+Other accommodations in surrounding areas were closer to $110.00 a night.

 Estimated cost for 8 days in California for a Hotel: